Andi-Lo/MulticolumnGallery/README.md

   "margin_right": "0",                                  // Margin to right border of the screen

+  "margin_bottom": "0",                                 // Add a margin to the bottom of your page

   "center_column": "yes",                               // Yes / No, centeres the gallery if you have 5 columns

   "resize_columns": "yes",                              // Yes / No, disables responsive behavior